 Prize

-The recipient of the award will receive a certificate, a trophy, a cash prize of £1000 plus expenses for the awardee to travel to give the keynote.
+The recipient of the award will receive a certificate, a trophy, plus expenses for the awardee to travel to give the keynote at ECIR or EACL

-Note that the Karen Spärck Jones Award will now alternate between ECIR and EACL to promote integration between the IR and NLP communities that Karen Spärck Jones was an active member of.
+Note that the prize giving ceremony of the Karen Spärck Jones Award has alternated between ECIR and EACL since 2022 to promote integration between the IR and NLP communities of which Karen Spärck Jones was an active member.